DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch05/working-with-jupyter-notebook.md

 Note that, according to https://stackoverflow.com/questions/65934740/is-matplotlib-inline-still-needed, there are situations in which you no longer need to run %matplotlib inline with newer versions of Python and its associated libraries.

 However, the documentation at https:/pypi.org/project/matplotlib-inline/ still includes this reature and states outright that third-party libraries may continue to need it, so the book will continue to use `%matplotlib inline` to insure that the examples still work as intended.

+#### Loading examples from online sites

+Because some examples you see online can be hard to understand unless you have them loaded on your own system, you should also keep the `%load` magic function in mind.
+All you need is the URL of an example you want to see on  your system.
+For example try `%load https://matplotlib.org/_downloads/pyplot_text.py`.

+When you click Run Cell, Notebook loads the example directly in the cell and comments the `%load` call out.
+You can then run the example and see the output from it on your own system.